ustwo/mockingbird/README.md

 bash setup.sh
 ```

-To setup a Docker container with the server, run the following command:
+To setup a Docker container with the server, run the following command.
+Alternatively, if you have cloned this repository directly onto a Linux machine, you can [install Swift by following Apple's instructions][swiftlinux].

 ```bash
 cd Utility && bash setup_docker_server.sh
 ```

-To start the server, from within the Docker container run the following command:
+To start the server, from within the Docker container (or your Linux server) run the following command:

 ```bash
 cd Utility && bash start_server.sh